Kiroro Ski Resort on the island of Hokkaido, Japan receives on average 21 metres or…

-I’ve just returned from three days of downhill skiing in Fernie, BC.
-And on one of those days I had epic powder.
-Fabulous Fernie is what I’m calling it now; I think it’s one of the best ski resorts in all of Canada.
+Three days of downhill skiing in Fernie, BC is about all my legs could take.
+The reason – epic powder on one of those days.
+Fabulous Fernie is what I’m calling it now.
+I think it’s one of the best ski resorts in all of Canada.

 Fernie is not a day trip from many places but it makes a great weekend trip from Calgary – though if you stay at a lodge on the hill there are three night minimums.
 In town that may not be the case.

 Fernie is a skier’s resort.
 It’s not a fancy place full of beautiful people.
 The on hill lodges are pretty basic.
 This is definitely not Whistler as far as amenities and restaurants are concerned.

 But people that come here aren’t looking for another Whistler.
 What Fernie does offer is a well laid out mountain, a vertical drop of 3,550 vertical feet and lots of interesting terrain for skiers of all abilities.
 And a reputation for epic snow dumps.

 Three days of skiing at Fernie

 On the first day there was great snow up high but rain at the bottom.
 Most of the time we felt like we were skiing blind with goggles so covered with snow and water droplets we had to squint.
 (Side note: We both decided that ski goggles with a more convex lens shed the snow/rain a lot better than those with a flatter lens.)

 Throw some fog into the mix and one basically had to hope for the best.
 Despite the poor conditions for seeing anything, the snow was still excellent and we had some great runs.
 But by the end of the day I could wring out my mitts and everything needed to go into a dryer.